Welcome from Karla & Zach

 Part Five: Acknowledging Your Privilege

-While most of us are able to recognize the concept of privilege as a concept, without realizing it, we can fail to understand and embody our own privileges and how they can impact us and those around us.
+While most of us are able to recognize privilege as a concept, without realizing it, we can fail to understand and embody our own privileges and how they can impact us and those around us.
 A common misconception is that privilege as finite – either you have it or you don’t.
-It is actually a spectrum where each person’s situation is unique and everyone will receive privilege in some areas and likely lack it in others.
+As we discussed in the previous module, it is actually a spectrum where each person’s situation is unique and everyone will receive privilege in some areas and likely lack it in others.

 A good way to better understand the concept of privilege is to visualize it.
 Compare it to running a race, where some factors allow us a free step forward while others are held back.
 This video by Buzzfeed shows a great exercise examining privilege in a visual way:

 Did you notice the change in mood from the beginning of this exercise to the end for the participants?
 Truly acknowledging and owning our privileges is not easily done.
 You may have feelings of guilt, anger, and defensiveness rise to the surface as you’re going through this process.